Collector Profile: Anne and Mark Siebert

 By GINNY VAN ALYEA

 Sitting down over coffee and pastries in their tidy kitchen, Mark and Anne tell me when they first realized how eye-opening art could be as a part of their day-to-day life.
-Mark admits that the first spark was in fact in a suburban shopping mall in the late 1990s, when one day they wandered into Merrill Chase Gallery, where painter Peter Max was having an exhibition.
+Mark admits that the first spark ignited in a suburban shopping mall in the late 1990s when they wandered into Merrill Chase Gallery, where painter Peter Max was having an exhibition.

-Mark laughingly remembers thinking, “‘He’s a really famous artist.
+Mark laughs and remembers thinking, “‘He’s a really famous artist.
 Let’s go in.’
 So we met him.
 And we actually bought something.”

 To learn more about this new scene, Mark and Anne started going on the free River North Saturday Gallery Tours when they began over a decade ago.
 Mark recalls, “We continued to go on the tours even after we started to collect.
 Any space we go into, if you want a direction to explain about the gallery or the artists, they’re more than happy to do it, but on the tour you get so much more additional background.
 Even with artists we’re familiar with, when we hear the dealer talk we learn something we didn’t know before.”